Susan-hue43/Quantium-Trial-Impact-Store-Level-Performance-Analysis/README.md

 🔗 **[Quantium\_task2.ipynb](./Quantium_task2.ipynb)**

 This notebook walks through the full process from control store selection and performance comparison to visualizations and final recommendations.
 Each step is documented to ensure clarity and reproducibility.

 ---

+## Skills Demonstrated

+* **Experimental Design** – Evaluated the impact of a business strategy using control vs. trial store comparison.
+* **Data Analysis with Python** – Manipulated and analyzed structured datasets using `pandas` and `numpy`.
+* **Data Visualization** – Created clear and informative charts using `matplotlib` and `seaborn` to support findings.
+* **Feature Engineering** – Created custom KPIs such as average price per unit, chips per transaction, and transactions per customer to capture store performance.
+* **Scaling & Normalization** – Applied scaling factors to align pre-trial values between trial and control stores, ensuring fair comparisons.
+* **Similarity Scoring** – Applied correlation and magnitude distance metrics to identify suitable control stores.
+* **Statistical Analysis** – Conducted pre/post-trial comparisons and assessed significance using statistical techniques.
+* **Problem Solving** – Built custom functions for similarity scoring and automated parts of the trial analysis workflow.
+* **Communication of Insights** – Summarized findings and made actionable recommendations based on data.

+---